Practical Homesteading Gifts that Pay for Themselves

 Gifts for the Urban and Suburban Homesteader

 Homesteading is a state of mind.
 It’s about learning to do things for yourself, like cooking from scratch and raising some of your own food.
 You don’t have to live in the country to do those things!
-Now, granted, you won’t be able to keep cows or raise grain on acreage…but you can certainly use some of the kitchen appliances listed in the section for cooks, below.
+Now, granted, you won’t be able to keep cows or raise grain without acreage…but you can certainly use some of the kitchen appliances listed in the section for cooks, below.
 And you might even be able to keep a few hens or some bees, plant veggies in a container garden, raise sprouts on a windowsill, grow herbs indoors, or rent a space in the local community garden.

 Here are some ideas for gifts for the small space homesteader in your life (or maybe for yourself)…